Shasta Daylight: Surviving equipment

 Parlor-Lounge-Observation car #2955, one of the two 1941-built cars assigned to the Shasta Daylight for its 1949 inauguration, survives today.
-It is owned by the by the Friends of SP4449, a preservation group in the Portland area, and sees occasional excursion service behind the city of Portland's two operational steam locomotives, former Southern Pacific GS-4 "Daylight" 4-8-4 #4449, and former Spokane, Portland & Seattle 4-8-4 #700.
+It is owned by the Friends of SP4449, a preservation group in the Portland area, and sees occasional excursion service behind the city of Portland's two operational steam locomotives, former Southern Pacific GS-4 "Daylight" 4-8-4 #4449, and former Spokane, Portland & Seattle 4-8-4 #700.
 The car is still painted in the colorful "Daylight" paint scheme.

 Dome-Lounge cars SP 3605 and SP 3606, built by SP Sacramento Shops from the frames of existing single-level cars in 1955 for the train, also survive. #3605 was stored at the Royal Gorge Route Railway in Colorado, awaiting restoration.
 It has been acquired by the Canadian Pacific Railway and renovated as an executive car; it carries the number CP 3605 and is named "Selkirk."
 SP 3606 is privately owned as part of a collection of former railroad cars in Rocklin, California.

 Coast Starlight

-Today's Coast Starlight is not a reminder of what the Shasta Daylight once offered because it passes through the iconic Mt.
-Shasta during pitch black hours.
+While the Shasta Daylight service route is still served as part of today's Coast Starlight, it is more likely to pass Mt.
+Shasta at night as opposed to day, however depending on schedule delays it could pass Mt.
+Shasta during daylight hours.